eemed/sanedit/README.md

 ## TODO

-* LSP stuff menu
-    * Restart server
-    * Stop server
-    * all LSP actions if running

-* Grepping can match / display very long lines, this should be limited to X characters at most.
-For example show the non matched 20 first characters and the matched text afterwards with combined limit to 300 chars
 * Keybindings should be sensical
     * Line up down char next prev, to keyboard not arrow keys
     * Keybinds to configuration file => no default in code